jermseesghosts/OBSIDIAN/README.md

 <div align="center">

-**PEAR Intelligence Systems · SPECTRE Intelligence Syatems**
+**PEAR Intelligence Systems**

 *Classification: Internal — Engineering*

-Phases 0 through 1F complete.
+Phases 0 through 1F and Phase 2E complete.
 The document operating system exists before the code.
 The architecture is specified before the implementation.
 The constitution is written before the first trade.